Satellite (The Beloved song)

-"Satellite" is a song by British band the Beloved, released as the first single from their fifth album, X (1996).
-It was the biggest hit from the album, peaking at No. 19 on the UK Singles Chart.
+"Satellite" is a song by British band the Beloved, released on March 16, 1996 by EastWest as the first single from the band's fifth album, X (1996).
+It is written by frontman John Marsh with his wife, Helena Marsh, and became the biggest hit from the album, peaking at No. 19 on the UK Singles Chart.

 Critical reception

 Jon O'Brien from AllMusic described the song as "anthemic", "Italo house-inspired" and a valiant attempt "at a more experimental sound".
 Ross Jones from The Guardian commented, "The Beloved here spray us with the very essence of New Age techno friskiness.
 You may think you've heard it before, but the Beloved songs are like massages in more ways than one – no two are ever the same."
+Kevin Courtney from Irish Times felt it's "a typical Beloved bliss out, with a bit of strident Euro piano thrown in to overcome any lingering inhibitions."

-Daisy & Havoc from Music Weeks RM Dance Update rated it five out of five, writing, "As so much house music concentrates on being dross and proud of it, the sweet sounds of The Beloved become ever more necessary for national sanity.
+Daisy & Havoc from Music Weeks RM Dance Update gave "Satellite" top score with five out of five, writing, "As so much house music concentrates on being dross and proud of it, the sweet sounds of The Beloved become ever more necessary for national sanity.
 This is a pretty up and jumping track (well...in Beloved terms) with some especially good backing vocals worked in here, there and everywhere."
 Another editor, James Hamilton declared it as a "drily drawled frisky fluttering pop jiggler".